wcarc-on/wcarc-site/minutes/minutes202404.md

     - According to Norm (VE3NPP), all 4 Officers (President, Vice President, Treasurer and Secretary) are directors, and we have a fifth director, which we call the Director.
 This complies with the Non-For-Profit corporation structure in Ontario.

 ### New Business
-- 2024 June VHF Contest: Bert (VE2ZAZ) informed the members of a major change in the ARRL VHF Contest rules: Starting this year, our 5.8G phones and Laser communicators will no longer qualify for the minimum 5km link distance.
-So we will not be able to use them.
+- 2024 June VHF Contest: Bert (VE2ZAZ) informed the members of a major change in the ARRL VHF Contest rules: Starting this year, our 5.8G phones and Laser communicators will no longer qualify for the minimum 5km link distance, so we will not be able to use them.

 ### Show and tell
 - Mike (VA3TEC) showed a few pictures he took of the 2024 eclipse.